cristinastanusiu/pokemon-classifier/README.md

 data/labels contains png files which are used in tagging bounding boxes. backup/yolo_final.weights is the final trained weights.

+See yolo.c for configurations regarding using darknet with different directory and class configurations.

 #Training
 ./darknet yolo train <config-file> <pre-dev-weights>